Before Roy Moore’s sexual assault allegations came to light, the Republican senate candidate was already a polarizing figure.

-Since the initial report, additional women have come forward with allegations of sexual misconduct.
+After the initial report, additional women came forward with allegations of sexual misconduct.

-Moore has staunchly denied the accusations, but even still, many leading Republicans have called on him to step aside from the campaign.
-However, others – including President Trump and Steve Bannon – have stood by Moore.
+Moore staunchly denied the accusations, but even still, many leading Republicans called on him to step aside from the campaign.
+However, others – including President Trump and Steve Bannon – stood by Moore.

-With one day to go before the special election, whether the allegations will derail Moore's campaign has yet to be seen.
-Read on for a look at the special Senate election to replace Jeff Sessions.
+Read on for a look at the special Senate election held earlier in December to replace Jeff Sessions.

 Roy Moore, Republican

 In the primary, Moore, 70, garnered the support of conservative darlings, such as former Alaska Gov. Sarah Palin and “Duck Dynasty” star Phil Robertson.
-Trump initially backed Strange, but his former adviser, Steve Bannon, campaigned for Moore.
+Trump initially backed Strange but would eventually throw his weight behind Moore.
+Trump’s former adviser, Steve Bannon, also campaigned for Moore.